Laneham: Noteworthy persons

+John Norwood was born in Laneham on 30 March 1879.
+His father died early and to reduce the burden on his mother, his uncle paid for him to emigrate to New York.
+He worked as a farmhand with his uncle until his talents became so obvious that he paid for him to attend Alfred College, later Alfred University.
+This began a successful academic career which included being the Peter White Fellow in American History at the University of Michigan and culminated with being made President of Alfred College.

-In 1907 William and Eliza Woolas, who had lived for sixty years in a 'little white cottage in Rampton Lane', were celebrated as the longest-married couple in England at seventy one years.
+In 1907 William and Eliza Woolas, who had lived for sixty years in a 'little white cottage in Rampton Lane', were celebrated as the longest-married couple in England at 71 years.
 They had married at Laneham on 20 April 1836 and a celebration was held in the same church.
 Woolas was a boatman who brought gravel for the building of Dunham Bridge and had delivered goods in the building of the railway at Cottam.
-Mrs Woolas claimed to be the first person to have crossed the Trent by the new Dunham Bridge, crossing the 'gap' by a sixteen inch batten on a Sunday.
-Mrs Woolas at least died a few months later at East Retford, aged ninety.
+Mrs Woolas claimed to be the first person to have crossed the Trent by the new Dunham Bridge, crossing the 'gap' by a 16-inch batten on a Sunday.
+Mrs Woolas at least died a few months later at East Retford, aged 90.

-Rev S S Skene, a former vicar, was notable for having seven sons who all entered the Church of England ministry themselves, while his daughter married a clergyman in a service held at Laneham.
+Rev S. S. Skene, a former vicar, was notable for having seven sons who all entered the Church of England ministry themselves, while his daughter married a clergyman in a service held at Laneham.
 A picture of all the clergy members of the family can still be seen in the church.
+Skene is unusual in having been a Moravian missionary in the West Indies before joining the Church of England; his own father had been Steward of the Fetter Lane Congregation.